st-coding-gh/mammoth-hunt/readme.md

   :elephant: :hocho:<br>
   A portfolio project which main idea is to try mobile first approach<br>
-  The design of the site is made with Midjourney and ChatGPT<br>
+  The design of the site was made with Midjourney and ChatGPT in Fingma<br>

 ## Project description
   The main idea is to try mobile first approach and make a responsive site.
 The project untilizes html, css, scss<br>